 Taking Post-graduate courses

-Attending in-services, courses, seminars and conferences (include adequate information -location, presenter, date and/or upload yoru certificate to the CE entry)
+Attending in-services, courses, seminars and conferences (include adequate information - location, presenter, date and/or upload your certificate to the CE entry)

 Undertaking research and presenting research results